phetsims/center-and-variability/doc/model.md

 creating a
 distribution of distances.
-On the "Median" and "Mean and Median" screens, the kicker changes after each kick, creating a distribution of kicks by different people.
-On the 'Variability' screen, the student can choose between four kickers, creating and comparing distributions of repeated kicks by each person.
+On the "Median" and "Mean and Median" screens, the kicker changes after each kick, creating a distribution of kicks by different players.
+On the 'Variability' screen, the student can choose between four kickers, creating and comparing distributions of repeated kicks by each player.

 Adjusting distributions of kicked soccer balls: The simulation allows students to change the position of landed soccer balls by dragging.